pushrocks/smartdata/docs/index.md

 // continues from the block before...

 @Collection(myDb1)
-class myObject extends smartdata.DbDoc<myObject> { // read the next block about DbDoc
+class MyObject extends smartdata.DbDoc<myObject> { // read the next block about DbDoc
     @smartdata.svDb() property1: string // @smartdata.svDb() marks the property for db save
     property2: number // this one is not marked, so it won't be save upon calling this.save() constructor(optionsArg:{